 - 5. (1) Subject to

-- (a) provision made in or under Schedule 1 (concerning Critical Workers), and
+- (a) provision made in or under Schedule 1 (concerning Critical Workers) or Schedule 2 (concerning Country Categories, which Schedule has effect), and

 - (b) paragraphs (2) to (7),

 a person who has arrived in the Bailiwick from outside by air or sea must self-isolate for 21 days.